eclipse-che/blog/_posts/2021-06-23-devfile-v2-and-ide-plugins.md

 ### Eclipse Che Devfile registry changes

-The index of the devfile registry is providing a list of devfiles to use.
-But now, with devfile V2 as some other optional files may be required, it’s better to reference a repository rather than a devfile.yaml
+The index of the Devfile registry is providing a list of Devfiles to use.
+But now, Devfile v2 as some other optional files may be required, it’s better to reference a repository rather than a single `devfile.yaml`.

 New links are available in the devfile registry.
 The `v2` links are links to either repositories or devfiles.